Popsicool/Data2Bots_assesment/README.md

 for this test assesment, the default sqlite database that come preinstalled with django was used due to the light weight of the project.
 In bigger projects, more bigger database like MySQL or Postgress SQL will be used for relational database
 ### Database Schema:
-The database schedule can be accessed via the link below or in the schema.png file in the root directory of the project
+The database schema can be accessed via the link below or in the schema.png file in the root directory of the project
 ```bash
 https://dbdiagram.io/d/632c4cf07b3d2034ff8c6bb5
 ```